seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSServiceCall_examples/Readme.md

 ### Code implementation

-In this section, we will adapt the auto generated C++ code to transform the incoming SeRoNet  communication object update from a *base_driver_initServiceAnsw*  into a ROS service (std_srvs/Trigger) and call with this object the ROS service */base/driver/init*.
+In this section, we will adapt the auto generated C++ code to transform the incoming SeRoNet  service request from a *base_driver_initServiceAnsw*  Port into a ROS service (std_srvs/Trigger) that calls with that request message the ROS service */base/driver/init*.

 In case the *AutoCodeGeneration* ![AutoCodeGeneration_button](../ROSPublisher_examples/Screenshots/05-AutoCodeGeneration_button.png) button is disabled, you can select your project from the project Explorer  and press the *RunCodeGeneration*  ![ManualCodeGeneration_button](../ROSPublisher_examples/Screenshots/06-ManualCodeGeneration_button.png) , these two buttons are only available for the *Component Supplier* perspective.

 The code generator will create 3 folders to hold the C++ code implementation of your component:

 - ROS : this is the code related to the ROS Mixed Port.
-For this concrete case, it holds the implementation of the ROS Service (*_base_driver_init_srvcli* Port) to the *base/driver/init* service.
+For this concrete case, it holds the implementation of the ROS Service Client (*_base_driver_init_srvcli* Port) of the *base/driver/init* service.
 - smartsoft: this folder contains the code associated to the SeRoNet plain port and body of the component.
 For this example, it holds the implementation of the Push Port *base_driver_initServiceAnsw* and the service handler *base_driver_init*
 - opcua-backend: this is the code related to the OPC UA backend for the SeRoNet plain port.
 For this concrete example this code is not relevant.